Mintbase/Grants-Program/applications/puzzletask_license_nft.md

 - Data models / API specifications of the core functionality:
   - We propose to develop a javascript library based on MintbaseJS and an extended version of NEP-171 that will be used to mint, transfer and burn an NFT with a set of attributes dependant on third party authorization.
 This authorizations will be granted by an external API via an Oracle.

-  -  This library will be used by the Puzzletask SaaS to mint a certificate with a set of relevant attributes according to the permissions set by Puzzletask.
+  - After this project implementation, the library will be used by the Puzzletask SaaS to mint a certificate with a set of relevant attributes according to the permissions set by Puzzletask.
 The transferability of the NFT will also be authorized by Puzzletask API according to the target wallet address defined by the user.
 NFT Burn function will be available to the owner and won't be dependant on any Puzzletask permission.

-  -  There will be a set of pages in Puzzletask SaaS certificate workflow that will use this library to mint, transfer and burn for the owner.
+  - After this first project, there will be a set of pages in Puzzletask SaaS certificate workflow that will use this library to mint, transfer and burn for the owner.
 There will be a public page for NFT existence verification and consequent data retrieval.

 - An overview of the technology stack to be used:
   - Javascript;
   - React;
   - MintbaseJS;
   - near-sdk-rs

 ### Ecosystem Fit

 Help us locate your project in the Mintbase landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
-  - The project is kind of a new category among the NFT's and we defined has a Business Utility NFT - Under Puzzletask context we will provide a first interaction with blockchain for businesses in the food industry.
+  - The project is kind of a new category among the NFT's and we defined has a Business Utility NFT - Under Puzzletask context, after this project implementation, we will develop and provide a first interaction with blockchain for businesses in the food industry.
 By implementing our project on this kind of market players we will allow them to start to accept NEAR because it will be mandatory to create a wallet to mint and manage the NFT;
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
   - Food Operators such as hotels, retailers and restaurants.
 We are planning to implement a feedback solution with consumers in a later version of these project.
 - What need(s) does your project meet?